 That, right there, is why this is a movie and not real life.

-Raising children with special needs, whether that is mental, physical, life-altering, terminal, etc. has a great deal of strain on any couple.
-This is whether they are married, co-parenting, etc. It is difficult.
+Raising children with special needs, whether mental, physical, life-altering, terminal, etc., have a great deal of strain on any couple.
+The pressure does not discriminate on whether the parents are married, co-parenting, etc. It isn’t easy.
 I know why people do not stay married.
 The all-consuming nature of special needs children is just that, all-consuming.

 The Typical Child

-Watching this movie had me thinking about my ‘typical’ kids and what all they have seen/heard throughout the years.
+This movie made me think about my ‘typical’ kids and what they have seen/heard throughout the years.
 The pain is unbearable at the thought that I have swooshed them under the rug because I was busy putting out fires of my ‘atypical’ kids.